-Our client was looking for something of the exotic in her bathroom, an ambience that would feel like a departure from the rest of her home by way of saturated hues and some dramatic touches.
+My client was looking for something of the exotic in her bathroom, an ambience that would feel like a departure from the rest of her home by way of saturated hues and some dramatic touches.

-It also happened to perfectly complement the fuschia tile that would line the shower walls
+It also happened to perfectly complement the fuschia tile that would line the shower walls.

-Our next step was to source a backsplash and wall tile to surround the vanity and wrap around the adjacent wall connecting it with the new one-piece apron skirt toilet – the smooth-sided toilet with no ugly pipe profile exposed.
+My next step was to source a backsplash and wall tile to surround the vanity and wrap around the adjacent wall connecting it with the new one-piece apron skirt toilet – the smooth-sided toilet with no ugly pipe profile exposed.
 Smooth sides allows for complete cleaning as well.

-We had known of an arabesque tile that would be ideal for this project; and it’s one of the major motifs of Biomorphic art, (also known as Islimi, nebati, Arabesque).
+I had known of an arabesque tile that would be ideal for this project; and it’s one of the major motifs of Biomorphic art, (also known as Islimi, nebati, Arabesque).
 Islimi designs are biomorphic, floral patterns representing the underlying order and unity of nature.
 Islimi designs tessellate across the surface with an even rhythm and texture.
 No part of the design takes precedence and pushes to the foreground; the designs vibrate and oscillate evenly, undulating like the sea.

 [Notated from: “Biomorphic Art, The Art of Arabesque, by Adam Williamson].